Skip to main content

 Crimestoppers and it's Youth brand, Fearless.org is an independent Charity which provides information of crime types and an opportunity to report crime totally anonymously via a phone number 0800 555 111 or an encrypted online form at https://crimestoppers-uk.org and fearless.org.
 We undertake Campaigns which have included Domestic Abuse, CSE, Modern Day Slavery, County Lines, Organised Crime, FGM, Rural Crime and many more.
 Our local West Mercia Crimestoppers Committee meets in Worcester.
 We attended the Students Fair in September 2019 where we launched our "Safer Festivals" Campaign plus information and freebies.

-• Greyfriars House and Garden - National Trust
+• Hanbury Hall - National Trust logo

 • Mentor Link logo